LukasHromadnik/FEL-UI-SZZ/PAL/02-strongly_connected_components.md

 ## Euler Trail problem

-Does a graph $G$ contain a trail (trail is similar to path but vertices can repeat and edges cannot repeat) that visits every edge exactly once?
+Does a graph $G$ contain a trail (nodes can repeat, edges cannot) that visits every edge exactly once?

 A graph $G$ has an Euler trail iff it is connected and has 0 or 2 vertices of odd degree.